-Whether you have married at 22 or 55, you will find yourself having to share the wrath of foreclosure history, student loans, commitment to child support and credit card debt or bringing all these issues to your new bride or groom.
+Whether you have married at age 22 or 55, you will find yourself having to share the wrath of foreclosure history, student loans, commitment to child support, and credit card debt or bringing all these issues to your new bride or groom.

 On the other hand, as newlyweds you might not have glaring financial malpractices, but money in the marriage is such that it must be wisely thought out.
-You must know who should be paying bills, division of expenses and whether some things will be combined, if not all.
+You must know who should be paying bills, division of expenses, and whether some things will be combined, if not all.

 A study by Kansas State University indicates that newlyweds who argue on matters to do with finance at the start of their marriage down the line report a poor relationship.
 As newlyweds, you have a wonderful chance to start working on your new financial status jointly and avoid the fiscal complications that afflict all marriages down the road.
-Following you'll find a collection of crucial finance tips to guide you on your path to fiscal stability.
+Following you will find a collection of crucial finance tips to guide you on your path to fiscal stability.

 Start with a talk in real finance